Chemical Engineering BS

 From nano-scale composites, pharmaceuticals, plastics, fibers, metals, and ceramics to the development of alternative energy systems, biomedical materials and therapies, and strategies to minimize the environmental impact of technological advancements.

 - Bachelor of Science Degree

-- Approximately 55 BS students per year
+- Approximately 55 students are enrolled in this program

 Cooperative Education & Experiential Education Component

 - Co-op availability: Third year fall, summer; Fourth year spring-summer, summer, summer-fall

 Student Skills & CapabilitiesStudents obtain skills in analyzing traditional chemical engineering unit operations and systems as well as understanding underlying principles and measurement techniques associated with the core of a chemical engineering process.
 They design chemical engineering processes within specified constraints that involve one or more process units, assembly and disassembly of components and they identify, formulate, and solve engineering problems and validate their solutions with self-consistency checks and well-designed experiments.
 Students use the techniques, skills, and modern engineering tools necessary for engineering practice: MATLAB, EXCEL, CHEMCAD, and LABVIEW.
 Students become skilled and hands-on at the lab, bench, and larger scales, and will be able to utilize commonly encountered equipment ranging from tri-clover fittings to Brookfield viscometers.

 AccreditationThe BS program in chemical engineering is accredited by the Engineering Accreditation Commission of ABET.
 Visit the college's accreditation page for information on enrollment and graduation data, program educational objectives, and student outcomes.